jado4810/privcert/README.md

 $ sudo privcert make «user» [«cn»] [«email»]
 ```

-Import cert generated at `/etc/privcert/users/«user».pfx` into the browser.
+Import cert generated at `/etc/privcert/users/«user».pfx` into the environment of the user.

 ### Show all user certs